Superhedging duality for multi-action options under model uncertainty with information delay: Introduction

-The rest of this paper is organized as follows.
-Section~\ref{sec:setup} gives a quick recap on the model setup, formulates the space enlargement and reformulates the superhedging problem as one for a European option in the enlarged space.
-Section~\ref{subsec:main1} proves our first main result, i.e., the European pricing-hedging duality in the enlarged space (Theorem~\ref{thm:dual_bar}).
-Our second main result on the pricing-hedging duality of the exotic multi-action option is presented in Section~\ref{subsec:main2} (Proposition~\ref{prop:dual}).
-More applicable examples of our model can be found in Section~\ref{sec:exmp}.
+The rest of this paper is organized as follows. \Cref{sec:setup} gives a quick recap on the model setup, formulates the space enlargement and reformulates the superhedging problem as one for a European option in the enlarged space. \Cref{sec:main1} proves our first main result, i.e., the European pricing-hedging duality in the enlarged space (\Cref{thm:dual_bar}).
+In \Cref{sec:info_delay}, we present a duality result as \Cref{thm:info_dual} in the delayed-information setup and present a delayed Snell envelope result.
+More applicable examples of our model can be found in \Cref{sec:exmp}.